Arzumirzeb/holbertonschool-simple_shell/README.md

-# C - Simple Shell Group Work
+# C - SIMPLE Shell Group Work

 ## HSH: The Holberton SHELL
 In a software engineering context, a shell is a user interface that provides access to an operating system's services.
 When you're working on a Holberton Shell project, it likely involves creating a simple shell program that can interpret and execute commands.